X-PLUG/ChatPLUG/README.md

 | HuggingFace | :heavy_check_mark:Cli  (Coming soon)          | :x: Not Ready                 |

 ### ModelScope
-👏👏👏You can download and use ChatPLUG models from ModelScope.
+You can download and use ChatPLUG models from ModelScope.

 | Model Name    | URL                                                          |
 | ------------- | ------------------------------------------------------------ |